Why Job Security Feels Like a Myth

 Protecting non-work identity prevents job loss from becoming existential crisis.
 When your entire identity is your job, losing the job feels like losing yourself.
 Building identity around relationships, values, activities, and interests outside work provides psychological resilience when employment changes.

 Job security feels like a myth because it mostly is.
-The structures that once provided stability have been systematically dismantled.
+The structures that once provided stability — pensions, union contracts, long-term employment norms — have largely been replaced by at-will arrangements and defined-contribution retirement plans.
 What remains is managed insecurity, the perpetual awareness that employment is contingent and temporary.
 Understanding this isn't pessimism.
 It's accuracy.
 And from accuracy comes the ability to cope.